 The delivery requirement is the only thing that remains in the application process.
 It is usually made through an electronic signature.
 The application form will be emailed to you for a secure electronic signature.

-You will also need to prepare a check if you did not submit the payment with the application form (or if you are having the premiums auto drafted out of your bank account).
+You will also need to prepare a check if you did not submit the payment with the application form (or if you have the premiums auto-drafted out of your bank account).

 Also, you will need to apply your signatures on any amendments to the policy.
 This might take a few minutes.

 STEP 9 – POLICY ISSUE